nondescryptid/opendoc-state-court-judgments/2019_SGMC_15/report.md

 iii.
 The value of the damage sustained by the Complainant was high: $7395.14.
 No compensation was made by the Accused to the Complainant for the damage.

 40     The Prosecution also tendered a table of sentencing precedents for the offence of mischief under section 427 of the Penal Code arising from road incidents.
-Out of the seven cases in the table, fines were imposed in six cases, ranging from $3000 to $4800.[\[note: 25\]](#Ftn_25) Only in one case where a sentence of one week imprisonment was imposed after an appeal to the High Court.[\[note: 26\]](#Ftn_26)
+Out of the seven cases in the table, fines were imposed in six cases, ranging from $3000 to $4800.[^25] Only in one case where a sentence of one week imprisonment was imposed after an appeal to the High Court.[^26]

 ## MITIGATION AND SUBMISSION ON SENTENCE BY THE DEFENCE

 41     In mitigation, Counsel for the Accused informed that the Accused was the sole care giver for her 86 years-old mother who had suffered multiple fractures in the ribs recently due to a fall.
 The Defence repeated its submission reproduced in \[37\] above that the Complainant ought to have engaged an independent surveyor to assess the extent of damage and cost of repair, as this may lead to a lower repair cost.
-He also submitted for a fine to be imposed.[\[note: 27\]](#Ftn_27)
+He also submitted for a fine to be imposed.[^27]

 ## THE SENTENCE

 42     As noted in \[40\] above, in six out of the seven cases cited in the Prosecution’s table of sentencing precedents, fines were imposed.
-In the only case where a sentence of one week imprisonment term was imposed by the High Court after an appeal,[\[note: 28\]](#Ftn_28) the facts of that case showed that substantial violence was used by the offender, in that there was a fight at first and the offender then went on to use a bamboo stick to smash the headlight of the victim’s car.
+In the only case where a sentence of one week imprisonment term was imposed by the High Court after an appeal,[^28] the facts of that case showed that substantial violence was used by the offender, in that there was a fight at first and the offender then went on to use a bamboo stick to smash the headlight of the victim’s car.
 In my judgment, the substantial violence used in that case constituted a significant aggravating factor which warranted a short custodial sentence being imposed.
 In the present case, although the damage caused was high, none of the above substantial violence was found in the facts.
 Further, in my judgment, the mere fact that an accused person was found guilty after a full trial, without more, should generally not result in a more serious sentence of a _different nature_ being imposed, than the appropriate sentence that would have been imposed had the accused person pleaded guilty.
 It should generally result in an accused person losing the usual discount in sentencing that would have been imposed had the accused person pleaded guilty.

-43     In the Prosecution’s table of sentencing precedents, the facts in _PP v Zaidi Bin Ali[\[note: 29\]](#Ftn_29)_ were similar to the present case: there was also a dispute over a parking lot between the offender and the victim, with the victim eventually parking in the disputed lot.
+43     In the Prosecution’s table of sentencing precedents, the facts in _PP v Zaidi Bin Ali[^29]_ were similar to the present case: there was also a dispute over a parking lot between the offender and the victim, with the victim eventually parking in the disputed lot.
 The offender pleaded guilty to causing a 40 cm scratch mark at the rear right fender of the victim’s car.
 The cost of the repair was $2354 and the offender made a restitution of $1000 to the victim.
 The offender was fined $4500.
 Given that the Accused in the present case was found guilty after a full trial and the damage caused was much higher at $$7395.14, with no restitution having been made by the Accused, I imposed a higher fine of $8,000 on the Accused, in default eight weeks’ imprisonment.

 44     I also considered it appropriate that the Accused should compensate the Complainant for the repair cost incurred as it was a direct consequence of the Accused’s offence.
 In the circumstances, I made a compensation order against the Accused under section 359 of the Criminal Procedure Code (Cap 68) for her to pay the repair cost of $7395.14 to the Complainant, in default seven weeks’ imprisonment.